Oil & Gas |

 - Commercial transactions

-- Finance issues, mergers, acquisitions, dispositions and taxes
+- Finance issues, mergers, acquisitions, dispositions, royalties and taxes

 - Litigation and disputes